Test in a live environment

-In C#, a multiline string is a string that spans multiple lines.
-It's different from a single line string, which only consists of characters on one line.
+Multiline strings are exactly what they sound like - a string that spans multiple lines, contrasting to the usual single-line string.
 A multiline string in C# is created using string literals, which are a series of characters enclosed in double quotes.
 To form multiline strings, we need to use a special type of string literals called verbatim string literals.

 To create a multiline string literal in C#, we use verbatim strings.
 Verbatim strings are prefixed with the @ symbol and allow us to include line breaks, special characters, and even whitespace without using escape sequences.